College of Liberal Arts and Sciences

 Announcing the Annual Out-of-the-Box Events!

-Out of the Box and Beyond the Margins—Connecting with the modern student
+OOTB 2016--Out of the Box and Beyond the Margins—Connecting with the modern student

-We have selected a book by Kristen Renn and Robert Reason, College Students in the United States: Characteristics, experiences and outcomes, 2012
+Kristen Renn and Robert Reason, College Students in the United States: Characteristics, experiences and outcomes, 2012

 College Students in the United States accounts for contemporary and anticipated student demographics and enrollment patterns, a wide variety of campus environments and a range of outcomes including learning, development, and achievement.
 Throughout the book, the differing experiences, needs, and outcome of students across the range of “traditional” (18-24 years old, full-time students) and non-traditional (for example, adult and returning learners, veterans, recent immigrants) are highlighted.
 The book is organized, for use as a stand-alone resource, around Alexander Astin’s Inputs-Environment-Outputs (I-E-O) framework.